b. Feb. 6, 1994

 Speculative theorist of post-Partch structural theory and post-Tenney perceptual theory.

-A composer of radical Catholicity in the truest sense, in both conception and in execution, as well as one akin to Harry Partch in stressing a corporeal music drawn from the ancient world without pastiche, syncretic new age ideas, or direct copy, achieved through an emphasis on an ancient attitude, not an ancient sound.
+A composer of radical Catholicity in the truest sense, in both conception and in execution, as well as one akin to Harry Partch in stressing a corporeal music—drawn from the ancient world without pastiche, syncretic new age ideas, or direct copy, achieved through an emphasis on an ancient attitude, not an ancient sound—interested in developing the tradition of liturgical recitative beyond its Gregorian roots while retaining its essential quality.

 Copyright © Sean Tartaglia 2019